StevenBromley/fluorescence_model/README.md

 # fluorescence_model

-As of 03-08-2021, the newest version of the model code is contained in "fluor_v11.py" -v10 was problematic
+As of 03-08-2021, the newest version of the model code is contained in "fluor_v11.py"

+  -Compared to previous versions, the code is now highly functionalized and set up for future additions for systems w/ bad or missing atomic data.
+During the problem solving of  some bugs encountered with Fe I, a few things were explored to identify and iteratively trim bad atomic data, but that functionalize is (for now) disabled.

+  -v10 was problematic and is now eliminated

   -Fixed singular matrix error caused by question mark in NIST levels file.

   -Added scripts/functions for calculating errorbars if desired (NOTE: If using a large number of iterations, you may want to forgo calculating the standard deviations etc, and write a separate script to do so if your machine doesn't have enough RAM).

                                       Running the model